 - It takes 13 pounds of grain and 12,000 gallons of water to produce a single pound of meat.

 - The climate change cost of animal meat production is greater than the cost of cars, planes and all other forms of transport put together.
 This is not just vegetarians or health advocates saying this either.
 The World Health Organization, Scientific American, New Scientist and Readers Digest have all come out with clear information on this fact.
 For more read: Effects of Meat Production on the Planet

 - Animal agriculture is responsible for a whopping 18 percent of the world’s greenhouse gas emissions that contribute to global warming.

 - Water pollution: Animal waste, antibiotics and hormones enter the water cycle alongside chemicals from tanneries, fertilizers and the pesticides used to spray feed crops.

 1. Become part of the Meatless Monday Global movement.

 2. Take a pledge to go Meatless Monday for one month.
 You will likely see a health improvement and you will be helping the earth’s environment.
 Make your pledge in the comments below.

 3. Learn how to make Meatless Monday meals.
-Here are my favorites: Meatless Monday Meals.
+Here is a link to all my recipes here: Meatless Monday Vegan Meals.